3digitdev/iota/README.md

 **From project root**, run `python3 tools/init_module.py`.

+### CLI

-**Module Name:**  This should be a space-separated form of the name, so like "philips hue" for the PhilipsHue Module
+**Module Name:**  This should be a space-separated form of the name, so like "philips hue" for the PhilipsHue Module.

-**First Command:**  This isn't really required, but you can add this to put a placeholder command in the config file
+**First Command:**  This isn't really required, but you can add this to put a placeholder command in the config file.

 This will do the following for a module you call `hello world`:
 ```